Welcome to Faces of Easter I: Remembering the Birth and Presentation of Christ in the Temple, the first Sunday lesson for the Lenten season.

 *Jesus in the manger

-(Like this one on the left from catholicsupply.com)
+(Like this one on the right from catholicsupply.com)

 The kids could make Jesus from a clothespin and make a manger out of twigs and leaves from a walk outside.